Right – so you’re ready to quit working for the man and start your own business either leasing jet skis or running tours.

-Facebook and Instagram is where a lot of potential customers are hanging out nowadays.
+Facebook and Instagram are where a lot of potential customers are hanging out nowadays.
 You might want to use deal sites as well that have existing customer pools.
 This way, you can get some quick momentum and start building out a list of returning customers.

 Essentially, once you get your name out there then things start moving along.
-Another tip I can give you is to annouce your new business in the local jet ski groups.
+Another tip I can give you is to announce your new business in the local jet ski groups.
 There are always people looking to buy a new ski but haven’t gotten around to it yet, and your business could be the perfect medium for them to get some practice and confidence before going out on their own.